pjmagee/dota2-helper/README.md

 ## Features

+- Profiles for customisation, e.g. heroes, position, or role
-- An optimised timers view to overlay on top of Dota 2
+- Optimised timers overlay to place on top of Dota 2
-- Customisable behaviour for each timer such as audio, show/hide
+- Customisable behaviour for each timer such as name, interval, audio, show/hide
 - Playing audio notifications for each timer
+- Manual reset for dynamic objectives (e.g. Tormentors, Roshan)
 - Dark & light mode themes (dire and radiant style)
-- Manual reset for dynamic objectives (e.g. Tormentors, Roshan)
-- Profiles for additional customisation, e.g. support heroes, pos, or role.
 - Fake timers are used when the game is not running for easy configuration
 - When the game is running, the timers will automatically start based on the game time
 - Automatic installation of the game state integration configuration into your Dota 2 folder